T-5

 ||||||||||||||||||||||||||||||||||||||||||||||||||||

-| Usually DSOs of 90 to 96 can be accepted for T5s, with only one 96 beeing reported of a
+DSO-Codes (Domestic or District Sales Order) | Usually DSOs of 90 to 95 can be accepted for T-5s, with only one 96 beeing reported of a

-70 T5.
+70 T-5.
 99 has been found in most cases on New Zealand cars.
 Note that 90 to 98 DSO have

 been reported also of other countries throughout the world, so it is no clear

-identification for T5s, only for export cars.
+identification for T-5s, only for export cars.
 It's obvious from the T-5 registry that DSOs for export cars changed upward almost every 2-3 months, especially for 90-94.
-DSO 95 was used for the last months of the year, which means for the new model.
+DSO 95 was used for the last monthes of the year, which means for the new model.
 However there are also some inconsistencies in this matter.
 Kevin Marti expressed his opinion on our research that the DSO are not country-related, but sales volume oriented.
 Means a country could obtain a higher DSO between 90 and 99, if the volume grew over the year.
 A very logical explanation.
 Looking at the actual Ford files from 1967 onward revealed that the total number of a DSO like e.g. 94 has no relation to the T-5s exported.
-T-5s can be very clearly identified from the Ford database, so it becomes apparent that the DSO is not related to one country only.
-Which will tell other registrys also that with a DSO code only, you cannot relate to a specific country. |
+T-5s from 1967 onwards can be very clearly identified from the Ford database, so it becomes apparent that the DSO is not related to one country only.
+Which will tell other registrys also that with a DSO code only, you cannot relate to a specific country.
+Since a few years (as of 2019) there is a larger Export registry growing taken care of in France, if you are looking for other export cars than german, they may have more explanations on certain specials. |

-![]() 1966 ![]() 1971 |
+manuals) 1966 1971 |

-Early T 5s for US forces members received an english owners manual with a stamp
+Early T-5s for US forces members received an english owners manual with a stamp

 on it

-"In consideration of trademark rights - T5"
+that was "In consideration of trademark rights - T5"

 |